Most Asked Questions About Nerve Blocks as Instant Pain Relief

 We highly recommend that you talk to an anesthesiologist or to your surgeon before making the decision to get the injection.
 This way, you can check if you are eligible for a nerve block procedure.
 You might have pre-existing conditions that make you ineligible, so it is best to be prepared.
 Health conditions like bleeding disorders and even something as minor as an infection can affect your eligibility.

-If you are under any medication, you should definitely consult a medical professional to check if the nerve block will cause any adverse effects to your body.
+If you are under any medication, you should definitely consult a medical provider to check if the nerve block will cause any adverse effects to your body.

 Like all medical procedures, neural blockades carry some risks with them.
 Nerve block side effects after surgery may include bleeding, soreness, or infection at the site of the injection.
 Compared with many procedures, however, nerve blocks appear to be quite safe.
 In fact, the rate of nerve injury is generally low, varying with the type of nerve blockade and surgery.
 Nerve injury is rare if it happens at all.
 In most cases, nerve block complications are temporary and usually fade over time.

-At AZ Pain Medicine Clinic, we provide nerve blocks for pain management as well as other operations, providing different recommendations to each client in order to better ease their suffering.
-Our non-invasive techniques have also been tailor-fit to each patient’s specific case for faster results.
+AZ Pain Medicine Clinic offers nerve blocks for pain management as well as other pain procedures.
+Our non-invasive pain treatments have also been tailored to each patient’s specific case for faster and effective results.

-Our health specialists also use medicines and equipment that not many may easily find in other medical centers.
+Our pain specialists also use medicines and equipment that not many may easily find in other medical centers.
 We provide excellent pain management care through years of experience.

 For more information or to schedule a consultation, call +1-602-368-8800.
 We are here for you from Mondays to Fridays – 8 am to 6 pm.